favonia/cloudflare-ddns/docs/designs/README.markdown

 - use `guides/` for shared editing rules reused across unrelated features
 - use `features/` for durable feature contracts, invariants, or scope boundaries
 - otherwise prefer code comments, tests, or contributor docs instead of growing `docs/designs/`
+- default to not creating a new design note
+- create a new design note only when no existing note can own the information cleanly, no smaller home fits, and the rule is durable, cross-file, and likely to matter again
+- keep local message wording rules, one-file heuristics, temporary rollout notes, and branch-local rationale out of `docs/designs/`

 When writing or editing a design note: